yavosh/maps/docs/CustomHttpHeaders.md

 #### IOS

 To enable this on iOS you need to call `[MGLCustomHeaders initHeaders]` pretty early in the lifecycle of the application.
+This will swizzle the custom method.
 Suggested location is `[AppDelegate application: didFinishLaunchingWithOptions:]`

 #### Working example (AppDelegate.m)